haithamelmengad/algorithms/questions/js.md

 1. How do we generate a starter `package.json` file?
 1. How do we read environment variables in a node app?
 Why is this useful?

-### ExpressJS

-1. What's the difference between node and express?
-What is express used for?
-1. What's the difference between a client and a server?
-Provide examples.
-1. What is a route/route handler?
-  - In a route handler, what is the `req` argument and where does it come from?
-  - What does the `next` argument do?
-1. What are the types of HTTP requests and how do they map to the REST/CRUD operations?
-1. What's a RESTful API and why is it useful?
-1. How can you write an endpoint that only takes `GET` requests?
-  How about `POST` requests?
-How about an endpoint that accepts any request type/method?
-1. What causes the 'cannot set headers' error?
-How do we prevent this?
-1. How do you prevent unauthenticated users from accessing a route or a set of routes?
-1. What's the difference between an `app` and a `router`?
-1. What is "middleware"?
-1. What is a session?
-How are sessions implemented?
-1. How do you send a redirect to the user's browser?
-1. What is a `2xx` HTTP status code? `3xx`? `4xx`? `5xx`?
-1. What is `JSON` (in terms of formats)?

-### Express and Handlebars

-1. What is a route/route handler?
-  - In a route handler, what is the `req` argument and where does it come from?
-  - What does the `next` argument do?
-1. How do you set HTTP status codes in Express?
-1. How do you send a redirect to the user's browser in Express?
-1. If you try to do `res.send()` multiple times, what happens?
-1. What is "middleware"?
-1. How can you use "middleware" to ensure some routes are only accessible by logged in users?
-1. What is a session?
-1. What is Handlebars and what does it do?
-1. How do you render a handlebars template?
-1. How do you iterate through an array in handlebars?

 ## Links and resources

 - [16 Common JavaScript Gotchas](http://www.standardista.com/javascript/15-common-javascript-gotchas/)